Myths and realities of running – Why do I always get injured when I run?

 You need to start by asking yourself the following questions:

-- Do I often and rapidly change a parameter of my training (longer run duration, higher intensity, frequency of outings, etc.)?
+• Do I often and rapidly change a parameter of my training (longer run duration, higher intensity, frequency of outings, etc.)?

 If you recognize yourself in the previous statements, you may have difficulty properly managing your mechanical stress when running.

-Next, make sure you have the right shoes (see the article on shoes – Link to blog #13) and adopt a running technique that reduces the speed of impact forces on the ground (see the article on running technique – Link to blog #12).
+Next, make sure you have the right shoes (see the article on footwear – Link to blog #13) and adopt a running technique that reduces the speed of impact forces on the ground (see the article on running technique – Link to blog #12).

-To learn more about running, check out the podcast "Parle-moi de santé" (Let's Talk Health) created by one of our physiotherapists, Alexis Gougeon.
-Episode #1 discusses running.
+To learn more For more information on running, check out the podcast.
+"Tell me about health" produced by one of our physical therapists, Alexis Gougeon.
+Episode #1 focuses on running.

 Episode #1: Prevention and treatment of running injuries.